COVID-19 testing and case definition

 - undergoes a seroconversion to or has a significant rise in SARS-CoV-2 neutralising or IgG antibody level (i.e. four-fold or greater rise in titre)

 Note: A new temporary MBS item 69501 commenced 28 July for bulk-billed pathology testing for asymptomatic staff of Victorian residential and in-home aged care service providers.
-On 3 August, it was expanded to workers required to travel interstate as a driver of a heavy vehicle: factsheet for MBS item 69501.
+On 3 August, it was expanded to workers required to travel interstate as a driver of a heavy vehicle.
+From 22 September, it was further expanded to apply to interstate rail crew members: factsheet for MBS item 69501.

 GPs in Bendigo and Loddon Mallee who have a patient who tests positive can contact the Public Health Unit Bendigo and Loddon Mallee 1800 959 400 to initiate contact tracing.